 EDP - Energias de Portugal, S.A.
-(EDP) is a listed, vertically integrated utility company, whose ordinary shares are publicly traded in the Euronext Lisbon.
+(EDP) is a listed, multinational vertically integrated utility company, whose ordinary shares are publicly traded in the Euronext Lisbon.
 The company is established and headquartered in Portugal, being organized under Portuguese laws.

-Throughout its more than 40 years of history, EDP has been building a relevant presence in the world energy scene, being present in 19 countries in 4 continents.
-EDP has around 11,700 employees and is present throughout the electricity value chain and in the gas commercialization activity: power generation, distribution and supply of electricity in Portugal, Spain and Brazil, electricity transmission in Brazil and gas supply in Portugal and Spain.
-Through its subsidiary EDP Renewables, EDP is also one of the largest wind power operators worldwide, with on-shore wind farms in Europe (Iberian Peninsula, France, Belgium, Italy, Poland, Romania), North America (United States of America, Canada and Mexico) and South America (Brazil), and developing off-shore wind projects in Portugal, UK, France and the USA.
-Additionally, EDP generates power from photovoltaic plants in Portugal, Romania and the USA.
+Throughout its more than 40 years of history, EDP has been building a relevant presence in the world energy scene, being present in 21 countries in 4 continents.
+EDP has around 12 thousand employees and is present throughout the whole value chain of electricity and in the activity of gas supply: power generation, distribution and supply of electricity in Portugal, Spain and Brazil, electricity transmission in Brazil and gas supply in Portugal and Spain.
+Through its subsidiary EDP Renewables, EDP is also one of the largest wind power operators worldwide, with on-shore wind farms in Europe (Iberian Peninsula, France, Belgium, Italy, Poland, Romania, Greece), North America (United States of America, Canada and Mexico) and South America (Brazil, Chile), and developing off-shore wind projects in Portugal, UK, Belgium, France and the USA.
+Additionally, EDP generates power from photovoltaic plants in Portugal, Romania, USA and Mexico.

-EDP supplies electricity to 9.8 million customers and gas to 1.6 million customers.
-In 2019, the company generated about 67 TWh of electricity worldwide, of which 66% from renewable energy sources and, by year end, had an installed capacity of 27 GW (74% renewable).
+EDP supplies electricity to 8.6 million customers and gas to 0.7 million customers.
+In 2020, the company generated about 64 TWh of electricity worldwide, of which 74% from renewable energy sources and, by year end, had an installed capacity of 24 GW (79% renewable).
+Highlighting its renewable energy portfolio, it is well positioned for the challenges of the energy transition.

-EDP's vision is to be a global energy company, leading the energy transition to create superior value .
-Our values are Innovation, Sustainability and Humanization and our commitments are towards results, sustainability, customers and people.
+EDP's vision is to be a global energy company, leading the energy transition to create superior value.
+Our values are Innovation, Sustainability and Humanization and our commitments are towards accelerated and sustainable growth, building a future-proof organization and ESG excellence and attractive returns.

 The company assumes the power sector's key role in the transition to a low-carbon economy and sets a strategic agenda based on organic growth focused on renewables and low exposure to CO2 and sustainability risks.
 EDP publishes detailed information on its financial and sustainability performance and governance practices in its Annual Report and Sustainability Report, available on www.edp.com.

-Key financial figures in 2019:
+Key financial figures in 2020:

-Turnover: EUR 14,333 million

-EBITDA: EUR 3,706 million

-Net profit: EUR 512 million

-Net investment: EUR 1,606 million

-Net debt: EUR 13,827 million

-Total assets: EUR 42,362 million

-ISIN: PTEDP0AM0009

-SEDOL: 4103596
+Turnover: EUR 12,448 million EBITDA: EUR 3,950 million Net profit: EUR 801 million Net investment: EUR 2,037 million Net debt: EUR 12,243 million Total assets: EUR 42,947 million ISIN: PTEDP0AM0009 SEDOL: 4103596

 (W-EU0.1a) Which activities in the electric utilities sector does your organization engage in?

-Electricity generation Transmission Distribution Other, please specify (Electricity and gas supply.)
+Electricity generation Transmission Distribution Other, please specify Electricity and gas supply.